-40' STEEL SHIPPING CONTAINERS FOR SALE, NEW OR USED
+40' STANDARD and 40' HIGH CUBE STEEL SHIPPING CONTAINERS FOR SALE, NEW OR USED

 Strong and secure 40 foot steel containers for storage, shipping, housing or your own unique use.

 Long-term storage needs can be met with 40 foot containers.
 They are a great option when you need to store larger equipment or many items and do not plan on moving the container around.
 40 foot containers come in two sizes: standard and high cube.
 40' standard containers are 8'6" high and high cubes, or 40'HC's, are 9'6" high.

 40' High cube containers tend to be more popular than 40' standard containers.
 There are benefits to each of them.
 The obvious benefit to the high cubes is that they are a foot taller, thus provide more space.
 The other benefit is that in some markets, the 40' high cube containers are cheaper than 40' standards.
 There tend to be more 40'HC's in use for commercial shipping, a trend that is only growing.
 The upside on the 40' standards is that if you plan on moving the container by flat-bed, the 40' standard will fit on the flat-bed and not be overheight.

 Please note that the containers pictured in this series are all used containers.
 For pictures of one-trip/"new" ones, please see our New & Used page from the link above.

 |Interior Size||39' 5.5""||7' 8.5"||7' 9.75"|

 40' High Cube Dimensions

 40' cargo containers are great for storing documents, inventory, equipment, feed, etc. They can easily be converted into a workshop to provide both storage and protection from the elements.
 Go one step further and set up two containers with a roof between them for additional storage and workspace.